-For this example, let's examines a well-known self publisher's author page: Steve Scott.
+Let's examine a self publisher's author page: Steve Scott.

 Notice that KDSpy v5 filters Steve's (or any author's) Kindle books by lowest (best selling) Amazon BestSeller Ranking (ABSR) to highest ABSR (worst selling).

 Steve's book portfolio is great.
-He's been at this for years and is an expert at his craft.
+He's an expert at his craft and marketing efforts.
 He uses his blog, email list, and optimizes for Amazon's search engine to make passive income sales from his books.

 His average monthly revenue has surpassed six figures in monthly revenue.
-If you decide to follow in Steve's footsteps I recommend taking his self publishing course.
+I recommend checking out his self publishing course.